Qicoco97/UofG-RTEP-BabyMonitor/docs/setup/hw-setup.md

 **Figure: Hardware Block Diagram**

-CribSense is relatively easy to construct, and is largely made up of commercially available parts.
+Baby monitor is relatively easy to construct, and is largely made up of commercially available parts.
 As seen in the figure above, there are 5 main hardware components, only 2 of which are custom made.
-This page contains the build instructions for CribSense.
+This page contains the build instructions for baby monitor.

 ## What you'll need